-• At 1500 °F the project will have slightly rounded, polished edges and a textured surface.

-• At 1500 °F the project will have a surface of the project will sink down into the bottom layer.
+- At 1300 °F the project will have slightly rounded, polished edges and a textured surface.
+At 1500 °F the top layer of glass will sink down into the bottom layer.
 The project will have a smooth surface and rounded edges.